The Value Of Data

 One common pitfall is treating data as a technology project.
 Such an approach would entail that you develop a technology solution – often the term “data lake” is used – to capture “all our data”.
 Yet without considering what it is that you want to achieve with the data.
 What will you do with the data?
 For which purposes will you use it?
 Who will use it?
 How does it need to be used?
 For which use case will you use it?

-If you give curious people with business acumen access to large datasets, they will come up innovative use cases that you may not have thought of before.
+If you give curious people with business acumen access to large datasets, they will come up with innovative use cases that you may not have thought of before.
 I am convinced about this (see some personal experiences).
 Thus there is no need to plan every usage of the data in advance.
 Yet the important message here is that data initiatives should be driven by specific use cases, having concrete value in mind.

 Don’t Stall While Considering All Use Cases